 - Chocolate chips: Mini chocolate chips would go a long way and you will have to use less of them.

-- Blueberries: Fresh or frozen, both work great.
+- Blueberries: Fresh blueberries or frozen blueberries, both work great.
 You might love to make healthy blueberry banana muffins!

 - Dried fruit: Raisins or dried cranberries.

-- To make mini banana muffins recipe: Bake for 15 minutes and do a toothpick test.
+- To make mini banana muffins: Bake healthy banana muffins for 15 minutes and do a toothpick test.
 If it comes out with muffin batter on it, bake longer, if necessary.

 - Would you like a banana bread?
 Check out my healthy banana bread with applesauce.